AstroNvim/astrolsp/README.md

       },
     },
   },
+ -- Extra configuration for the `mason-lspconfig.nvim` plugin mason_lspconfig = {
+    -- Allow registering more Mason packages as language servers for autodetection/setup servers = {
+      -- The key is the lspconfig server name to register a package for nextflow_ls = {
+        -- The Mason package name to register to the language server package = "nextflow-language-server",
+        -- The filetypes that apply to the package and language server filetypes = { "nextflow" },
+        -- (Optional) any default configuration changes that may need to happen (can be a table or a function that returns a table) config = { cmd = { "nextflow-language-server" } }
+      }
+    }
+  }
   -- A list like table of servers that should be setup, useful for enabling language servers not installed with Mason. servers = { "dartls" },
   -- A custom `on_attach` function to be run after the default `on_attach` function, takes two parameters `client` and `bufnr`  (`:h lspconfig-setup`)